On Left regular bands and real Conic-Line arrangements: Introduction

-The first author would like to thank the Max-Planck-Institute f\"ur Mathematik in Bonn and the Fourier Institut in Grenoble for the warm hospitality and support, where the research of this paper was carried out.
+The first author would like to thank the Max-Planck-Institute f\"ur Mathematik in Bonn, the Fourier Institut in Grenoble and the Excellence Cluster: {\it Bild Wissen Gestaltung.
+Ein Interdisziplin\"ares Labor} in Berlin for the warm hospitality and support, where the research of this paper was carried out.